ibm-mas/ansible-devops/docs/playbooks/lite-health-roks.md

 - `MAS_ENTITLEMENT_USERNAME` to override the username MAS uses to access content in the IBM Entitled Registry
 - `CIS_CRN` to enable integration with IBM Cloud Internet Services (CIS) for DNS & certificate management
 - `CIS_SUBDOMAIN` if you want to use a subdomain within your CIS instance
 - `DB2WH_INSTANCE_NAME` name of the DB2 Warehouse instance created in CP4D.
-Default is set to `db2w-shared`
+Default is set to `db2w-shared` in the playbook

 !!! tip
     `MAS_ICR_CP`, `MAS_ICR_CPOPEN`, & `MAS_ENTITLEMENT_USERNAME` are primarily used when working with pre-release builds in conjunction with `W3_USERNAME`, `ARTIFACTORY_APIKEY` and the `MAS_CATALOG_SOURCE` environment variables.